 Click OK to connect to the server.
-When you connect to \\Db-srv-1\StudentCourseMaterial, open the folder with your course code and the current term, e.g. x62 ht2005 or IS4 vt2006 (ht stands for the autumn term, and vt for the spring term).
+When you connect to \\Db-srv-1\\StudentCourseMaterial, open the folder with your course code and the current term, e.g. RELDES autumn 2006 or IS4 spring 2006.
 Now you are ready to copy files required for your course assignments.

-You can also access the course files on the web by entering: http://db-srv-1.dsv.su.se/in the Address field of your web browser.
+You can also access the course files on the web by entering: http://db-srv-1.dsv.su.se/ in the Address field of your web browser.
 This can be useful when you are trying to access the server from outside DSV's network.